Marieville, Canada

 The inspiration

 The project was slated to be built exactly where once stood Marieville’s former library, which had to be demolished in 2012.
-The future building’s elongated volume was determined by the narrowness of the site, and the presence of a protected archeological area.
+The future building’s elongated volume was determined by the narrowness of the site, and the presence of a protected archaeological area.
 Nearby features, such as the park, several heritage buildings dotting the main street, a nearby spring, and the church’s parvis were all taken into account as the concept evolved.

 A diagonal line was introduced on the ground floor of the library, as a reminder of the main street’s path.
 This break in the volume not only facilitates visual connections between the library and the site’s notable features but allows for a small triangular plaza, located off the library entrance.